jonesrussell/x-spot-the-bot/docs/DEVELOPMENT.md

 ## Development Workflow

 1. Make changes to TypeScript files in `src/`
-2. Run build to compile and bundle
+2. Build to compile and bundle
 3. Load unpacked extension in Edge
 4. Test changes in notifications page